jaykang920/x2clr/model/Instance/doc/understand_x2.md

  It seems that desrialize has a bug or incomplete since:
   - it does not set length and it does not allocate blocks.

+## Buffer Unit Test

+ - Segment / SegmentedBuffer / SegmentPool are related.
+ - Buffer uses SegmentPool.
+ - Correctness proof is required.
+ - Internal workings are tighltly dependent on call order.
+    - MarkToRead, Trim, and so on.

+ - Consider Buffer as an internal class.